 The College has an investment policy agreed by the Governing Body.
 Given the recent uncertainties in the banking system the College has spread its deposits across a number of financial institutions.
-Interest rates have dropped significantly and this has had a material impact on investment income.
+Interest rates have dropped significantly in the last year and this will have a material impact on investment income.